MicrosoftDocs/winrt-api/windows.services.targetedcontent/targetedcontentappinstallationstate.md

 # Windows.Services.TargetedContent.TargetedContentAppInstallationState

 ## -description
-Provides information on the installation state of an app: NotApplicable, NotInstalled or Installed.
+Enum that defines all vaules for that TargetedContentAppInstallState can hold:  NotApplicable, NotInstalled or Installed.
 ## -enum-fields
 ### -field NotInstalled:1